SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 ![Dependencies Install](img/dependencies-install.gif)

-Whenever you connect the pipeline to a cluster, dependencies are automatically installed on your cluster.
+Whenever you connect the Pipeline to a cluster, dependencies are automatically installed on your cluster.
 If the cluster doesn't have the dependency installed yet, Prophecy installs it and restarts the cluster automatically.

 ## Build Tool Customization

-Project level templates can be defined on the **advanced** tab on the project main screen to generate the build files for all pipelines present inside a project.
+Project level templates can be defined on the **advanced** tab on the project main screen to generate the build files for all Pipelines present inside a project.
 By default, this is enabled by default for new projects.
 The **template** can be customised at the project level as per need.